GSP

 Programs must of course be compiled with the -g option and preferably the -O0 option (without -O0 gcc's optimizations may make the program flow appear a little strange and some variables will not be accessible).

-Break-points are set and cleared from the menu or with Meta-F2.
-If you set a break point manually (with Meta-F1) it will not display in the edit window.
+Break-points are set and cleared from the menu or with Alt-F2.
+If you set a break point manually (with Alt-F1) it will not display in the edit window.
 Similarly if you clear a break point manually or close a window (thus clearing the breakpoints) there will be discrepancy between the book marks and the actual breakpoints.
 The same goes if you modify a file without restarting gdb.

 Variables can be displayed by selecting Display variable....
 A listbox will show all the variables you have selected.
 Click on the listbox and press Del to delete from this list.
 Use Ins to highlight a variable - this will cause a watchpoint to be inserted for this variable (i.e. the program will thereafter stop whenever the value of that variable changes).
 The listbox will also show an X in the second column if the variable has been altered since the last time the listbox was refreshed - this enables you to easily see which variable changes as you step through the lines of your program.